Terms & Conditions, and Other Information

 All Campers – Please remember that noise carries further than you think.
 Please consider neighbours when playing live acoustic music, radios or CD players.
 Additionally, there are residents close to the Festival site and the Festival can only happen with their co-operation and goodwill.

 Barbecues will be allowed provided they are constructed according to the manufacturer’s instructions and are at least 18 inches off the ground.
 Fires and disposable barbecues are not allowed.
-Stewards have the right to request a barbecue to be extinguished or to extinguish it, if deemed hazardous.
+Stewards have the right to request a barbecue to be extinguished or to extinguish it, if deemed hazardous, including when there has been low rainfall and high temperatures.

 Please vacate the campsite by midday Monday.